team23/fabdeploit/docs/ref/git.rst

     to have the document root being a sub-folder in your git repository for multiple good reasons (for example as "htdocs").
 Anyways there are situations where you cannot ensure such a sane setup.
-This method helps you not shooting yourself in the food.
+This method helps you not shooting yourself in the foot.
 Please make sure it works for your setup, for example by browsing to www.your-domain.com/.git/config, you should get "access denied".

 Example Workflow